YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

 The DSE FILEHEADER qualifier NULL_SUBSCRIPTS permits the new keywords for values in the NULL_SUBSCRIPTS field.
 Also, the DSE DUMP command displays the new keywords in the file header output.

 The `GDE REGION <../AdminOpsGuide/gde.html#region-qualifiers>`_ qualifier NULL_SUBSCRIPTS accepts the keywords ALWAYS, NEVER and EXISTING.
 The existing argument-less qualifiers NULL_SUBSCRIPTS (synonymous with NULL_SUBSCRIPTS=ALWAYS) and NONULL_SUBSCRIPTS (synonymous with -NULL_SUBSCRIPTS=NEVER) are deprecated but continue to be supported.
-Also, the GDE SHOW command displays the new keywords in the “Null Subs” column.
+Also, the GDE SHOW command displays the new keywords in the "Null Subs" column.

 MUPIP CREATE creates database files with the new values for NULL_SUBSCRIPTS.